 - 17. Layer 1 drivers are high-level drivers.
 Their interfaces are defined in <driver>.h files.
-Each file includes the low-level (layer 0) driver interface defined in <driver>.l.h.
+Each file includes the low-level (layer 0) driver interface defined in <driver>\l.h.
 The layer 1 driver has a larger memory footprint and robust error checking that is not part of the layer 0 driver.
 The high level driver also supports more device features and interrupt driven I/O. Each function of the layer 0 driver takes the base address of the device as the first argument.
 Each function of the layer 1 driver takes an instance pointer as the first argument. - 18.
 Remove the lab1.c source file from the previous lab by selecting it under Sources in the Applications tab and pressing delete.

-Add the source file Lab2a.c by right clicking on sources in the Applications tab, selecting Add File, and navigating to the /code directory of your project.
+Add the source file lab2a.c by right clicking on sources in the Applications tab, selecting Add File, and navigating to the code directory of your project.
 Before making changes to the file, a good practice is to use a source code control system to help you archive the multiple versions of your code as you change it.
 Use RCS, or another system, to archive the original file before you change it.

-Reference the device driver documentation in the Xilinx Device Drivers Documentation to determine the names of the device driver header files.
-The device driver document is named xilinx\drivers.pdf in the O:\Xilinx\EDK6.2i\doc directory.
+Reference the device driver documentation in the Driver Reference Guide to determine the names of the device driver header files.
+The Driver Reference Guide is available in the EDK Online documentation.
 You can also browse to the drivers included in the XPS project by looking in the microblaze\0/libsrc subdirectory of the project.
 First, note that the files are copied there when you select Tools->Generate Libraries from the menus.